top of page

 To start with, let's clarify that we are indeed discussing the very same exam here!
 Cambridge exams can be taken both on the computer or in paper format, the only difference is the way you take the exam.
 The computer-based exam is the digital version of the same Cambridge Exam, and they are fully identical regarding the content, the scoring, and the final certificate.
 You take both the paper-based and the computer-based exam at an official Cambridge Exam centre or at a specific location assigned by the British Council, which organises all Cambridge exams.

-In the computer-based exam, three out of the four papers of the exam are taken on the computer, while the Speaking Paper takes place physically with two examiners and candidates, just the same way as in the paper-based exam.
+In the digital - formerly known as 'computer-based' exam - three out of the four papers of the exam are taken on the computer, while the Speaking Paper takes place physically with two examiners and candidates, just the same way as in the paper-based exam.
 No difference there; there is no computer version for the Speaking Paper!

 Which one should I choose?